rstudio/keras3/man-src/k_arange/2-translated.Rmd

 * `arange(start, stop, step)`: Values are generated within the half-open interval `[start, stop)`, with spacing between values given by step.

-# Returns
-Tensor of evenly spaced values.
-For floating point arguments, the length of the result is `ceil((stop - start)/step)`.
-Because of floating point overflow, this rule may result in the last element of out being greater than stop.

 # Examples
 ```python
 keras.ops.arange(3)